anubhavpgit/anubhavpgit.github.io/content/current.md

 ###### March

+The [internet is going crazy](https://www.reddit.com/r/ClaudeAI/comments/1ixisq1/just_tried_claude_37_sonnet_what_the_actual_fuck/) about Claude 3.7 sonnet and for the rigth reasons.
+Claude 3.7 just destryoed benchmakrs, and it's a significant improvement over other models.
+I tried out Claude wanting to see if it's any good, and it's just insane.
+For instance, I asked it to review an article I wrote earlier with the default prompt provided by Anthropic (look for the *polish your prose* suggestion in claude), and it just nailed it.

+Now the question is, do I stop my ChatGPT+ subscription and replace it with claude?
+I am not sure yet.
+Claude still lacks a couple of features that I feel I am not ready to give up yet:

+1. ChatGPT has a better UX.
+It's just better, and I am used to it.
+    ChatGPT feels a little cleaner, and more intuitive.
+I am also not sure if I dig the font choices of Claude, but it's not a big deal.
+2. I am not sure if this reason works, but Claude mobile app doesn't let you switch between different models.
+ChatGPT let's me switch between models, which is a big plus for me.
+I use o1 for research and heavy lifting, and o3-mini-high for coding, and the good old Gpt-4o is good for everything else.
+But, here's the thing, the reason why I need to switch to gpt-4o is because 1) o1 and o3 have rate limits, and 2) o1 and o3 are slower, which is understandable since it's more heavy.
+Here's where Claude shines, the default model is 3.7 sonnet now, and somehow, it's blazing fast.
+It beats o1, o3-mini-high in response speed, and thus, there would be no need to switch to 3.5 sonnet for speed when needed.
+So, the default setting; 3.7 is good enough for everything.
+I have a fair idea on maybe how they would have done it which I will explain next.

+3. This is a big one, and probably the main reason: Claude **doesn't have a web-search feature**.
+It's not that they haven't built it, but that they purposefully chose not to, citing security and privacy concerns.
+Although, that does make sense since giving internet access to the model lets it learn from the internet, and thus, can potentially mislead or misinform the user.
+I believe this is one of the factors that makes 3.7 sonnet faster than o1 and o3 at code generations or even research tasks.
+I am not sure if this is a good or bad decision, but I am not ready to give up on this feature yet.
+    > *"It's a huge drawback indeed.
+From what i've read though, this feature is intentional.
+Anthropic prioritizes safety over anything else.
+Giving internet access to the model immediately exposes it to potentially harmful content or misinformation.
+On the other hand, keeping it 'offline' , allows devs to cherry-pick the training data and the knowledge base, in a way that both comply with their moral standards."*
+    >
+    > *"Allowing the model to browse the web directly implies they should implement a mechanism that not only cross-validates web-search results but also filters any harmful traces in them."* -- [Reddit thread](https://www.reddit.com/r/ClaudeAI/comments/1er1osa/comment/lhvomy8/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button)

+    The other solution could be using Google as usual (I do not like Perplexity's UI and for web-search tasks, Google does a better job than Perplexity at **finding relevant sources**, **BUT**, for summarizing and paraphrasing & "how to" queries, an LLM based search engine is better.
+Which is why I was using ChatGPT + Google for my entire task set.
+Refer [here](https://medium.com/codex/perplexity-vs-google-search-a-totally-unscientific-comparison-9a58837d7a69)), and then copy-pasting the results to Claude.
+Claude at least should have a human-like process.
+It should let us cherry-pick the sources to scan.

 Is it March yet?
 I remember going back home, to India for a break, like it was yesterday and now two months are already over?
 Strange.
 On this side of the world, I am currently working on building a compiler for a subset of C language to RISC-V assembly language.
 It’s a fun project that helps me understand how compilers work.
 I also joined the SSL (Secure Systems Lab) at NYU, and am involved in a project aimed at building a secure system that aims to isolate processes in a single process sandbox.
 This helps limit the damage caused by bugs or security flaws in the application.
 Also, involved in some research about [Meta's Orion Glasses](https://about.fb.com/news/2024/09/introducing-orion-our-first-true-augmented-reality-glasses/) because I found the hand-gestured controllers fascinating.
 I am planning to work this semester on a controller as such, and excited to see how this unfolds in the coming months.

 ###### February